 Judge Me When I’m Wrong is Book #4 of the Charlie Mack Motown Mystery Series

-When a trusted client unexpectedly has a change of heart, the Mack Team’s careful preparation for his grand jury testimony is blown to smithereens.
-Now, Charlie and Gil must pull out all the stops to defend him from both his new enemies and the brutal retribution of his father.
-Meanwhile, when Charlie receives a summons to report to jury duty, she unwittingly begins to unravel a disturbing plan to alter the outcome of a crime-lord’s conspiracy trial.
-And, before she can help it, Charlie realizes that her meddling endangers her home, and puts her relationship with Mandy in jeopardy.
+When a guilt-ridden client has an unexpected change of heart, the Mack team’s careful preparation for his grand jury testimony is blown to smithereens.
+Now, Charlie and Gil must pull out all the stops to defend him from his new enemies and the estrangement of his father.
+Meanwhile, Charlie reports for jury duty and unwittingly begins to unravel a disturbing plan to alter the outcome of a crime lord’s conspiracy trial.
+Before she knows it, Charlie’s dangerous meddling lands a bulls-eye squarely on the intersection of her personal and professional lives, putting all that she holds dear in jeopardy.

 “Cheryl Head delivers Motor City details that ring true, and characters that swagger off the page.” —ELIZABETH SIMS, author of the Lambda and Goldie Award-winning Lillian Byrd Mysteries